beejjorgensen/bguunix/src/bguunix_part_0030_launching.md

 school, you're going to need WSL anyway, so do that even though it's the harder of the two ways.

-Git Bash will get you enough to get back when learning about the terminal and the shell.
+Git Bash will get you enough to learn about the terminal and the shell.

 You can easily install them both, but later we'll see they live in different worlds.